Imbolc

 Snowdrops amongst decaying leaves

-Imbolc is marked on the 1st February, an old Irish word meaning ‘in the belly”.
+Imbolc and Saint Brigid’s Day are marked on the 1st February, and I am hosting an Online Retreat between 3-5pm to mark it.
+Book Here.
+Imbolc old Irish word meaning ‘in the belly”.
 As the light grows stronger, seeds in the earth start waking and we see early spring flowers appearing such as crocus and snowdrops.

 In the Celtic Wheel of the Year, Imbolc falls midway between Winter Solstice, the longest night (21st December 2024) and Spring Equinox (20th March 2025), when we experience equal hours of day and night.
 Today we have 3 hours 20 minutes more hours of daylight since Winter Solstice!
 January can be a tough month and the festival of Imbolc reminds us that better weather is to come and new life is on it’s way.
 The Celts were pastoral people and February was when they saw the first lambs being born.